 Which Cards Offer the Best Price Protection?

 Recently, Chase eliminated price protection feature from many of the most popular cards.
-If you are using any of the Chase cards to do your holiday shopping, check the terms and conditions to see if you are covered against the price drop.
-American Express, Discover and Bank of America don’t offer this benefit anymore.
+If you're using any of the Chase cards to do your holiday shopping, check the terms and conditions to see if you're covered against the price drop.
+American Express, Discover and Bank of America don't offer this benefit anymore.

 The maximum value and the window when you can file a claim vary by the card issuer, so check your benefits guide to make sure you are following all the guidelines.

 Suggested Reading: What Should I Do About Fraudulent Credit Card Activity?

-Final Thoughts on Using Credit Cards to Optimize Holiday Shopping
+Final Thoughts on Using Credit Cards for Holiday Shopping Savings and Rewards

 There are all kinds of “flavors” of cards, like store credit cards, cash back, or travel rewards cards.
 Most offer lots of great benefits, including price protection.